 A thigh lift, or thighplasty, is a surgical procedure that removes excess skin and fat to reshape the thighs.
 The result is tighter skin and more normal-looking contours of the lower body.
 If you have achieved your ideal weight through diet and exercise, but still have loose, disproportionate skin and tissues in the thigh area, a surgical thigh lift may be right for you.

-During your consultation, Dr. Gill will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your thigh lift goals.
-In some cases, Dr. Gill may recommend complementary body contouring procedures to address other issues or concerns that a thigh lift alone cannot correct.
+During your consultation, Dr. Ross will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your thigh lift goals.
+In some cases, Dr. Ross may recommend complementary body contouring procedures to address other issues or concerns that a thigh lift alone cannot correct.

 Thigh Lift Techniques